SillyTavern/SillyTavern/public/notes/content.md

 Text added before the system prompt.

+#### Separator Sequence

+Text added after the character reply to separate the chat history logs.

 #### Stop Sequence

 Text that denotes the end of the reply.
 Will be trimmed from the output text.